webrecorder/wacz-auth-spec/spec.md

 Access to the attestation server must be restricted to trusted creator of the WACZ.
 Establishing this secure connection is beyond the scope of this specification.

+### Certificate Rotation

+To minimize risk, a new certificate should be rotated at regular intervals.

+Current implementations rotate the certificate within 48 hours (as this falls within the weekly limit allowed by LetsEncrypt).

+This can be used to impose a more strict verification requirement, eg. while the TLS may be valid for TLS for several months, for purposes of the WACZ validation, the certificate must be used within 48 hours of its creation, and a new certificate must be created after that.

 ## Verification